Equip yourself to close the attainment gap

 5. Bring actuality in the classroom

-If possible, create a link between the topic/chapter you are discussing and actuality.
+If possible, create a link between the topic/subject you are discussing and actuality.
 News items, human behaviour, architecture, discussions on forums or social media, well-known films or music are all topics that could interest your students, and promote interesting classroom discussions.
 Try to create links between what you teach and your students’ worlds.

 Actuality needs to find its place also in an educational context, no matter what subject you are teaching.
 With LessonUp you can easily create lessons that are not based on the syllabus, but on actual events. 👉 What’s going on in this picture?